Generic Name: c1 esterase inhibitor, human (Intravenous route)

 In the U.S.

 Uses For Berinert

-C1 esterase inhibitor is used to treat or prevent hereditary angioedema (HAE) in adults and teenagers.
+C1 esterase inhibitor is used to treat or prevent hereditary angioedema (HAE).
 HAE is a rare disease that causes swelling of the face, hands, feet, throat, stomach, bowels, or sexual organs.
 People who have HAE have low levels of C1 esterase inhibitor in their body, and this medicine increases the amount of C1 esterase inhibitor in the body.